 - An Accountability Board was established to bring together Civil Service, Ministerial, and external perspectives on Civil Service performance for the first time (Action 3).

-- The performance review process for Secretaries General was approved and was introduced in January 2016 (Action 12).
+- The performance review process for Secretaries General was approved and introduced in January 2016 (Action 12).

 - A Civil Service Customer Satisfaction Survey was completed by 2,000 customers, with results highlighting strong and stable satisfaction levels (Action 23).